Riemannian metrics on differentiable stacks: Riemannian submersions

-We recall the definition and main properties of Riemannian groupoids, in particular the gauge trick presented in \cite{dhf}, a recipe to construct metrics on proper groupoids.
+We recall the definition and main properties of Riemannian groupoids presented in \cite{dhf}, in particular the gauge trick, a recipe to construct metrics on proper groupoids.
 Then we develop a fibered version of Haar systems, and we adapt the gauge trick to fibrations, obtaining our first major result: every split fibration between proper groupoids can be made Riemannian.